adkelley/verified_fp_agda/README.md

 ## Code examples from the book
-These are located on github [IAL](https://github.com/cedille/ial).
-The book mentions that they're located and have been tested with http://svn.divms.uiowa.edu/repos/clc/projects/agda/ial-releases/1.2, but these code examples (e.g., bool.agda) gave me some compiler deprecation warnings.
-Note that the [IAL README](https://svn.divms.uiowa.edu/repos/clc/projects/agda/ial-releases/README.txt) mentions that the development of the IAL has shifted from svn to github.
+These are located on (github)[https://github.com/williamdemeo/ial].
+I'm using release 1.3

+## Notes & exercise solutions
+My notes, including the solutions to the chapter exercises are in the file [Notes.org](https://github.com/adkelley/verified_fp_agda/blob/master/Notes.org)